dantesabatier/Foundation/README.md

 I started building something very primitive to help me deal with the repetitive part, something that I internally called *The singularity*, an sketch of *[Sabatier's Service](https://github.com/dantesabatier/Service)*, a utility that helped me to generate the necessary code to create web services in a bit.

-But I wanted something more abstract and effective to manage the data part of the framework, I wanted something I little more like *[Apple's Core Data](https://developer.apple.com/documentation/coredata)* (a wonderful, very complex and beautifully designed framework), but in order to use *[Sabatier's Core Data](https://github.com/dantesabatier/CoreData)* I needed to implement my very own version of *[Apple's Foundation](https://developer.apple.com/documentation/foundation)* and, this friends is the reason of the existence of this framework.
+But I wanted something more abstract and effective to manage the data part of the framework, I wanted something I little more like *[Apple's Core Data](https://developer.apple.com/documentation/coredata)* (a wonderful, very complex and beautifully designed framework), but in order to use *[Sabatier's Core Data](https://github.com/dantesabatier/CoreData)* (yes, we already have it), I needed to implement my very own version of *[Apple's Foundation](https://developer.apple.com/documentation/foundation)* and, this friends is the reason of the existence of this framework.

 ## What is Foundation?

 The Foundation framework defines a base layer of functionality that is required for almost all applications.
-This implementation is (sort of) a mixture between the Objective C and Swift frameworks.
+This implementation is (sort of) a mixture between the Objective C and Swift implementations.

-### What have we implemented?
+### What is implemented?

 I implemented a lot but not everything (Foundation is a big boy), I implemented only what is necessary (maybe a little more) to meet our goal.

 Here is a list of the main areas:

-- Collections, array, set, dictionary, slice, range, flattened sequence, etc., and sort descriptor.
+- Collections (array, set, dictionary, slice, range, flattened sequence, etc.) and sort descriptor.

 ```php
 <?php